 A corporation is a separate legal entity.
 The corporation issues shares of stock in exchange for cash or property or services rendered.
 The shareholders select a board of directors, who manage the affairs of the corporation.
 The directors elect officers of the company who serve at the discretion of the board of directors.
 A corporation is formed by filing Articles of Incorporation and an Initial Report with the Louisiana Secretary of State.

-A Limited Liability Company is similar to a corporation.
+A Limited Liability Company is similar to a sole proprietorship if it has only one member.
+If there are multiple members it can be organized as a partnership or corporation.
 It is owned by its members who share in the profits and losses of the LLC in accordance with their agreed-upon percentages.
 The members may elect to manage the company or may elect one or more managers to manage the company on their behalf.
 A LLC is formed by filing Articles of Organization and an Initial Report with the Louisiana Secretary of State.

 2. Am I liable for the debts of the company?